ntustison/ANTsXMouseBrainMapping/Manuscript/intro.md

 # Introduction

 Over the past two decades there have been significant advancements in mesoscopic analysis of the mouse brain.
-It is now possible to track single cell neurons in mouse brains [@Keller:2015aa], observe whole brain developmental changes on a cellular level [@La-Manno:2021aa], associate brain regions and tissues with their genetic composition [@Wen:2022aa], and locally characterize neural
+It is currently possible to track single cell neurons in mouse brains [@Keller:2015aa], observe whole brain developmental changes on a cellular level [@La-Manno:2021aa], associate brain regions and tissues with their genetic composition [@Wen:2022aa], and locally characterize neural